LeviStrange/instagram-nukeit-python/README.md

-# Facebook Nuke It - Python
+# Instagram Nuke It - Python

-A simple script to delete and unlike all one's user activity on facebook.
+A simple script to untag and unlike a users Instagram photod.
 Runs on Python 2.7.

 ## Getting Started